4. Skip to content

 Notes:

-This method supports both user-supplied samples and internally
+Works with both user-supplied and internally drawn

 """